mattwelke/typeorm-postgres-example/README.md

 ## First run

 1. Run `npm install` to install local dependencies.
-1. Run `docker-compose up -d` to create and start the required Docker containers for the PostreSQL database.
-Adminer is used for an easy way to access the database.
-(I'm not a big fan of pgAdmin4.)
+1. Run `docker-compose up -d` to create and start the required Docker containers for the PostgreSQL database.
 1. Run `npm run build` to compile the code, including tasks.
 1. Run `npm run dbseed` to insert the seed data into the running PostgreSQL database.
 Note that since the task is coded in TypeScript, it must be compiled first.
 Therefore, this npm script runs the **build** npm script first before running the **dbseed** task.